Bin-Chen-Lab/octad_desktop/README.md

   <li>deprecated: Old code and files kept for internal reference.</li>
 </ul>

-# Citation
+# Contacts and citation
-If you use our work, please cite us.
+If you use our work, please cite us: https://www.biorxiv.org/content/10.1101/821546v1 OCTAD pipeline was developed by Bin Chen laboratory.

 Pipeline for Open Cancer TherApeutic Discovery.
 Based on paper by Bin Chen, PhD using public data to repurpose drugs for Liver cancers. https://www.nature.com/articles/ncomms16022